Tools

 Is Stainless Steel Safe?

-Stainless Steel Pans are some of the safest on the market, especially when constructed of high-grade stainless steel like 18/10 or 304-grade.
+Stainless Steel Pans are some of the safest on the market, especially when constructed of high-grade stainless steel like 18/10.
 Since our Stainless Clad Cookware is nonreactive, this also means you don’t have to worry about chemicals leaching into your food or the metal reacting to acidic ingredients.

 If you have more questions or concerns about our Stainless Clad Cookware, check out our dedicated guide to whether Stainless Steel is safe.